20 Best Generic Products From Walmart

-Opinions vary on one Reddit thread about Walmart’s Great Value brand.
-But if there’s one generic product they agree on, it’s the Great Value original potato chips.
-One recent reviewer said, “Just as good, if not better than Lay’s brand potato chips!
-They taste much better than Aldi and a lot cheaper!
-I’ll drive the distance for Walmart’s quality and prices!”
+Opinions vary on one Reddit thread about Walmart's Great Value brand.
+But if there's one generic product they agree on, it's Great Value original potato chips.
+One recent reviewer said they're "just as good, if not better than Lay's brand potato chips," noting that they would go out of their way to make a pit stop at Walmart to purchase them.

 Though Consumer Reports noted that Nature Valley granola bars were "slightly more flavorful," they ultimately decided that the Great Value granola bars were just as good and definitely worth the savings.

 The Great Value pie crusts are so low-cost and high-quality that they've gained something of a cult following.
 One devoted shopper posted on Walmart's site that she wishes she could give these pie crusts 10 stars on a five-star scale.
 "They are the best, along with the best price," she wrote.

 The editors at Cooking Light described the Great Value unsalted butter as having a "clean, clear butter flavor" when they did a taste test in 2012.
 They even deemed it one of their favorite store-brand products.